Company Formation Dublin is the one-stop-shop for everything you need to register a company in Ireland.

 Promptly handled correspondence with the CRO

 Timing is everything in business, especially when it comes to handling sensitive correspondence with the CRO.
-The Virtual Office Service makes sure that all your correspondence from the CRO and Revenue is scanned and forwarded to you on the same day.
+The Virtual Office Service ensures that all your correspondence from the CRO and Revenue is scanned and forwarded to you on the same day.

 It has to be stated that this service won’t help you qualify for an Irish VAT or a Corporation Tax Number.

-The fact that you’re using this service doesn’t provide evidence that you’re actually trading in Ireland or that your business is centrally controlled and managed in Ireland.
+The fact that you’re using this service doesn’t prove that you’re trading in Ireland or that your business is centrally controlled and managed in Ireland.
 Revenue takes these two criteria into consideration when evaluating your tax registration applications.

 Purchasing the Virtual Office Service

-The Virtual Office service is an add on feature of our popular Company Formation package.
+The Virtual Office service is an add-on feature of our popular Company Formation Service.
 Opting for this service means that you’ll have a registered office address and a business address that will be entered in the forms necessary for setting up your company.
 Apart from the Virtual Office Service, additional company registration services to make your life easier include:

 - Company Secretary

 If you need any information on how to set up a Limited Company in Ireland, stay compliant with corporate law, or how to manage your business and registered office, we can help you with all that and much more.
 Rely on our years of experience and expertise and ensure you comply with every requirement the law imposes.